 Reason 1: Measure how their business is performing

-You can explore how separate product groups and brands are performing.
-This is extremely helpful as operators can determine trends for multi-location shops and clearly understand which product lines are most popular for each customer base.
+In addition, you can explore how separate product groups and brands are performing.
+This is extremely helpful as operators can determine trends for multi-location shops.
+It also provides a clear understanding of which product lines are most popular for each customer base.

 Data reporting can also pinpoint root causes and bottlenecks to help you make better decisions going forward.